giovanepossebon/appofmylife/README.md

 ## Instructions

   You need an account on https://trakt.tv/ to login in this app.
 After creating an account, you just have to login with your account and you will have access to your shows collection, profile, list of series, etc.

+## Running the unit tests

+  You'll be able to run the unit tests selecting the `AppOfMyLifeTests` scheme on the xCode, and then just press `cmd + U` to run all the tests.

 ## Screenshots